Lorslux/rock-paper-scissors/README.md

 Please use a modern browser to play.

 ## How to run the game and play
 Download the project and open the index.html file.
-When you open the game you'll find the game instructions.
+When you open the game, in the home page you'll find the game instructions clicking the "how to play" button.
 There are two differents options to play the game:
 - YOU vs PC : where you can choose your move and the PC will do it as well at the same time in a randomly way.
 - PC vs PC : where you can make to play both PC players at the same time and they will play a move in a rendomly way.